-These fields were historically used for agriculture.
-The Adirondack Land Trust will keep the property in order to keep the meadow open to protect the view and future grazing and haying potential.
-The lower slope is covered by forest that buffers the water quality of Twobridge Brook and Bloomingdale Bog, the third-largest boreal peatland in New York State.
+These fields were historically used for agriculture, and soon they will be used for grazing and haying again, in an agreement with a neighboring organic dairy farm.
+The lower forest on the lower slope will be maintained to buffer the water quality of Twobridge Brook and Bloomingdale Bog, the third-largest boreal peatland in New York State.

 The moon and sun rise over Whiteface Mountain's ridgeline.
 At day's end, sunlight bathes the mountains—part of the draw of an evening trip to Donnelly’s Soft Ice Cream just down the road.
 Panoramic vistas are rare along the tree-lined roads of the Adirondack Park interior, and this is one of the best you can find without climbing a mountain.

 A generous landowner made this purchase possible by donating two-thirds of the land value.
 Adirondack Land Trust is raising $170,000 to cover the remaining share of the purchase cost and related transaction expenses, and to endow the property's perpetual care.

 We hope you will consider making a secure PayPal or credit card contribution today.
 Thank you!